kevinschoen/min-jumps/README.md

 # min-jumps

-Minimum jumps to reach the last index of an array (LeetCode-style problem).
+Minimum jumps to reach the last index of an array.

 Given an array where you can jump to index ±1 or to any index with the same value, return the minimum number of jumps to reach the last index.
 Return `-1` if unreachable.